usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_219.md

 | Variable declaration | `p:variable` |
 | Connectors | `p:with-input`, `p:with-option`, `p:pipe`, `p:pipeinfo`, `p:document`, `p:inline`, `p:empty` |

-## XML and the XDM: context and rationale
+## XML and the XML Data Model (XDM): context and rationale

+XML (Extensible Markup Language) is a text-based data format.
+XDM (the XML Data Model) is an abstract object model defining types and interfaces.
+XDM is designed to provide tools that work with XML data with a common model, permitting the description and specification of arbitrary operations of instances.
+XDM provides the conceptual foundation of XPath, XSLT and XQuery.

-The technologies we rely on share a common foundation in XML and XDM (the XML data model), technologies developed under the auspices of the World Wide Web Consortium (W3C).
-For stability over a long term (years and decades rather than months), we require solutions that are:
+These technologies have been developed under the auspices of the World Wide Web Consortium (W3C) and other standards bodies since before the publication of XML in 1998.
+This longevity is not an accident: for stability over a long term (years and decades rather than months), we have required solutions that are:

 * Standard, non-proprietary and freely available without restriction
 * Consistently and repeatedly shown to be capable at scale (size/complexity)
-* Supported by commodity tools, easing problem of proprietary product dependencies
+* Supported by commodity tools, easing problems of proprietary product dependencies

 Importantly, we need tools that are freely available to use without restriction, an important qualification for this distribution, which has a prior commitment *not to endorse particular technological solutions to any problem*, however posed or circumscribed.
 Accordingly, solutions here are not offered as recommendations, but rather as stipulations of (minimum) viable functionality in tools or capabilities, and not only using tools as &ldquo;black boxes&rdquo;, but under control and conformant to external specifications – i.e., standards.